Sankeerth-Chillamcharla/assignment-2/README.md

 ## Load Balancer

-   - To Create a load balancer we required, Public IP for front-end configuration, backend pool, health probe, load balancer rules. modue are developed for each and every resource.
+   - To Create a load balancer we required, Public IP for front-end configuration, backend pool, health probe, load balancer rules. modules are developed for each and every resource.
    ![Screenshot 2023-05-30 at 11 05 32 AM](https://github.com/Sankeerth-Chillamcharla/assignment-2/assets/46291282/1471ba20-effb-4e49-acf3-23a6fa5e9ccd)

 ## VM Scale Set